Select a language

 Thank you for your nominations!
 Join us for Red Hat Summit 2022, where we’ll announce the winner!

 Red Hat® certifications help system administrators, application developers, and IT architects advance their careers, as the past winners of our Red Hat Certified Professional of the Year award have proven.

-Red Hat Certified Professionals (RHCPs) can nominate themselves for the award or be nominated by a customer, team member, employer, or Red Hat employee.
+During the open nomination period, Red Hat Certified Professionals (RHCPs) may fill out an application in order to apply on their own behalf, or they may be nominated for the award by a customer, team member, employer, or Red Hat employee.
+If nominated, the RHCP will be asked to fill out a questionnaire.
 The award is presented to the RHCP nominee with the most outstanding submission.

 What are we looking for in a submission?
 Our judges want to see specifics about how Red Hat technology impacted efficiency and innovation while having a tangible effect on business outcomes.
 Your submission should reflect your personality and character, as well as include examples of how Red Hat–certified skills have helped you or your nominee:

 - Succeed in your or their current job using Red Hat solutions.

 - Enhance your or their company's or customers' IT environments using Red Hat solutions.

 - Improve your or their company's or customers' system performance.

 - Increase your or their company's or customers' system security using Red Hat solutions.